Best guitar strings for Jazz fusion in Drop D

 Which artists play Jazz fusion in Drop D?

-Documented Jazz fusion players in Drop D include Steve Vai, Tim Henson.
+Documented Jazz fusion players in Drop D include Joe Satriani, Steve Vai, Tim Henson.

 Can I use standard-tuning strings in Drop D?